 8 Must-Dos in Zion National Park

-Created as a National Park in 1909, just driving Zion-Mount Carmel Highway (Highway 9) through Zion is a visual treat with red rock and checkerboard rock formations, a 1-mile tunnel carved through a mountain, and the possible sighting of mountain goats.
+Created as a National Park in 1909, driving the Zion-Mount Carmel Highway (Highway 9) through Zion is a visual treat, featuring red rock and checkerboard rock formations, a 1-mile tunnel carved through a mountain, and the possibility of spotting mountain goats.
 The mountains are ginormous!
 Here are Eight Things To Do in Zion, and #7 and #8 are my favorites!
-Click Here for more Utah Adventures and download eBook for less than $8.00!!
+Click Here for more Utah Adventures and download the eBook for less than $8.00!!

 #1: Drive Zion-Mount Carmel Highway